nickjj/flask-static-digest/README.md

 #### compile

-Inspects your Flask app's `static_folder` and uses that as both the input and output path of where to look for and dump the newly digested and compressed files.
+Inspects your Flask app's `static_folder` and uses that as both the input and output path of where to look for and create the newly digested and compressed files.

 At a high level it recursively loops over all of the files it finds in that